Select Statement «Prev Next»

 There are two important rules to follow when using these commands:

-2. The first query's list of columns is used for the final results set.
+2. Rule 2: The first query's list of columns is used for the final results set.
 If two corresponding columns in the two queries have different lengths, the first query is used to set the length of the final results set.
 If the second query's column is longer, you may get an error in your results due to data truncation.

 Here is an example of two queries connected with the INTERSECT command: